mintkick/HelloWorld/README.md

 To recreate the development environment, you need the following software and/or libraries with the specified versions:

-- Visual Studio Code, or any IDE that can use HTML
+- Visual Studio Code
+- The Live Server extension

 ## Useful Websites to Learn More